Debraheem/Massive_star_binaries/Lab1.md

-Please fill in the following excell sheet so we can dicuss as a class.
+Please fill in the following spread sheet so we can dicuss as a class.